-We investigate here the process in which the Higgs tunnelling can leave a signature in the form of produced particles that can potentially reach us before the bubble.
-In particular, we calculate the spectrum of Higgs particles created due to the vacuum mismatch inside and outside of the bubble.
+We investigate here the process in which the Higgs tunneling can leave a signature in the form of produced particles that can potentially reach us before the bubble.
+In particular, we calculate the spectrum of the Higgs particles created due to the vacuum mismatch inside and outside of the bubble.